sercankulcu/sercankulcu.github.io/_posts/2026-09-07-how-japanese-carpenters-built-without-nails.md

 date: 2026-09-07
 permalink: /posts/2026/09/how-japanese-carpenters-built-without-nails/
 tags:
    - engineering
-  - architecture
+   - software
    - japan
-  - woodworking
+   - manufacturing
 ---

 Some of the most impressive engineering solutions do not look like engineering at first.